 On our tours, our team is ready to assist you in any way to overcome possible barriers.

-The Conservation Agency for the Borobudur is committed to improve accessibility, which is a difficult task due to the strict building regulations in place at an UNESCO world heritage site.
+The Conservation Agency for the Borobudur is committed to improve accessibility, a difficult task due to the building regulations as UNESCO world heritage site.

-Visitors are allowed to climb to the very peak of the temple; due to numerous steep and uneven staircases, however, people with mobility limitations might find this not the easiest of objectives, even if assisted by our trained team.
+Visitors are allowed to climb to the very peak of the temple; due to the steep staircases, however, people with mobility limitations might find this not the easiest of objectives, even if assisted by our team.

-Apart from two steps at the entrance, it is easy to explore the temple from ground-level.
+At the entrance, a ramp has recently been installed.
+It is easy to explore the temple from ground-level.
 Getting up to the chamber requires to overcome rather steep stairs.

 The small temple complex and its surroundings can be explored easily.
 The upper level of the temple is again more difficult to reach, and since the chamber is empty, it is actually nicer to enjoy its beauty from the ground level.

 Located 800 Meter away from the Prambanan, we are allowed to use a car to reach Sewu temple for guests with mobility difficulties.
 A side-way provides stairless access to the temple complex, to stroll around between the amazing heaps of stones on not always smooth ground.